yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 - batch size: 32, **learning rate: 0.01**
 ![lr01](img/lr01.png)

-> - No matter which double DQN with or without prioritized experience replay.
-It will be unstable when we give a larger learning rate.
-> - but as the learning rate increases, both its average reward are higher.
+> - As the learning rate increases, both its average reward are higher.

 ### Summary
 - Prioritized experience replay is better than uniform sampling